ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 Since Ergo natively support tokens for this specific example of sending tokens we don't need to write any code in ErgoScript.
-What we need instead is to create the 'send' transaction shown in the following figure.
+What we need instead is to create the 'send' transaction shown in the following figure, which describe the same token transfer but declaratively.

 ![Debugger](send-tx.png)